abengtss-max/compliance-workshop/labs/lab-04-ai-compliance-assistant.md

 ## 📋 Overview

 This hands-on lab demonstrates how AI can transform compliance management by deploying an intelligent Azure AI Foundry agent with GPT-4o.
 You'll create a RAG (Retrieval Augmented Generation) system using real compliance data and interact with persona-specific prompts to understand AI's value for compliance work.
+Meet Stanisław (Stan-is-waf) - "One who achieves glory" - your AI compliance assistant specialized in Azure Policy automation and governance excellence.

 **Duration:** 60 minutes
 **Target Personas:** 🏛️ Compliance Officer + 🔒 Security Officer + ⚙️ Cloud Engineer